 Release Pent-Up Energy

 Another reason children with ADHD and Autism have a hard time listening is because they have a lot of pent-up energy that they’re struggling with.
 Regular exercise routines can make sitting still and listening when the time calls for it a little easier.
 At Special Strong, we believe that fitness should be accessible to all.
 That’s why we have personal trainers whose expertise uniquely enables them to assist those with ADHD and Autism to reach their physical and mental health goals.
-We work with children as young as eight years old, so sign up today for private training sessions or boot camps!
+We work with children as young as eight years old, so sign up and find a special needs private training or group class location today!